cma224/wp_plugin_boilerplate/README.md

 # WP Plugin Boilerplate
 Let this plugin be a temlpate for building your own WordPress plugins.
+Feel free to change the instructions below to better document your plugin.

 # Important usage instructions:
 We're no strangers to love